 This pretence makes it difficult for us to admit our flaws, which makes it difficult to change toxic financial situations; because the first part of a breakthrough is admitting you have a problem.

 2. Increased debt

-Perfectionists hate to be criticised, which sometimes leads us to spend money we don’t have to impress people who don’t care.
+Perfectionists hate being criticised, which sometimes leads us to spend money we don’t have to keep a good image.